How To Make A Fundraising Video

 I wrote and edited the long version first.
 When it was completely finished and approved by the client, I pulled the short version out of the long version by simply cutting out all the details and leaving only the meat.
 This process took me about 15 minutes of editing, mostly copy/paste/delete.
 Then I polished the splices and changed a few of the shots in order to show the buses.
 I’d removed all of the narration pertaining to the buses, but I still wanted to show them visually so I had to move and replace a few shots.
 Remember, video storytelling is a combination of visuals and narration that can be combined in an infinite variety of ways.

 I hope this information helps you create a video to help out a nonprofit organization.
+You could go here if you need some inspiration for a fundraiser to go alongside your video.
+After all, the more money raised, the better!

 Thanks for reading Video Production Tips!